manheim/jenkinsfile-pipeline/README.md

     // Set a key value pair in ParameterStore so that AWS_ROLE_ARN=<SomeArn>
     withAWSParameterStore {
         ...
-        // Use AWS_ROLE_ARN was set by ParameterStore withAWS(role: AWS_ROLE_ARN) {
+        // Use AWS_ROLE_ARN which was set in ParameterStore withAWS(role: AWS_ROLE_ARN) {
             ...
         }